andrewrk/node-s3-client/README.md

    `fs.stat` and the md5sum of the file, you can provide it here.
 Otherwise it will be computed for you.

-The difference between using AWS SDK `putObject` and this one is:
+The difference between using AWS SDK `putObject` and this one:

  * This works with files, not streams or buffers.
  * If the reported MD5 upon upload completion does not match, it retries.